*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 If I’m pulling weeds or pruning, I put the weeds or prunings straight into the cart rather than making piles on the ground.
 This saves so much time in double handling.
 I don’t have to pick things up after I’ve finished.
 I can wheel the cart straight to the compost bin or garden waste bin and dump everything in.

 Recently I received a truckload of mulch.
 I used the cart for distributing the lot all around the garden.
-I have one that tips.
-So, it was really easy to tip the mulch straight onto the garden bed and then just spread it a little.
+I have one of the dump carts, so it was really easy to tip the mulch straight onto the garden bed and then just spread it a little.

 Also, I find it invaluable for shifting heavy loads like bags of compost and potting mix.
 I just wheel the cart up to the boot of the car and drag the bags into it.
 Certainly saves a lot of heavy lifting.